SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 Drive Car 700.2
 [/input]
 [output]
-Car needs refueling
+The car needs refueling
-Truck needs refueling
+The truck needs refueling
-Car travelled 1 km
+The car travelled 1 km
-Car travelled 2.23 km
+The car travelled 2.23 km
-Car needs refueling
+The car needs refueling
-Truck needs refueling
+The truck needs refueling
-Car travelled 100 km
+The car travelled 100 km
-Car travelled 15.2 km
+The car travelled 15.2 km
-Truck needs refueling
+The truck needs refueling
-Truck travelled 10.99 km
+The truck travelled 10.99 km
-Car travelled 0 km
+The car travelled 0 km
-Car travelled 0 km
+The car travelled 0 km
-Truck travelled 0 km
+The truck travelled 0 km
-Truck travelled 0 km
+The truck travelled 0 km
-Car travelled 700.2 km
+The car travelled 700.2 km
 Car: 67.27
 Truck: 176.18
 [/output]